erikhyrkas/snakes/README.md

 ## Dependencies

 The all versions of the model will train on cpu, but is a little slow.
 My suggestion if you only have a CPU is to limit the vocabulary and sequence length.

+For training and inference, I tried to keep the dependencies very minimal (just torch) -- but for building training data, I used pyyaml and ollama.

 If you have cuda (look here for exact command: https://pytorch.org/get-started/locally/):